Java licensing

 • High-volume consumer IoT devices.

-• Embedded software solutions distributed across multiple hardware types.
+• Embedded software solutions are distributed across multiple hardware types.

 Considerations for Selecting an Embedded Java Licensing Model